 Also, be sure to go all the way to the checkout screen to compare prices; SeatGeek includes the fees in the displayed cost, but StubHub does not, and you may be very surprised at the difference between ticket prices in similar sections.

-You can set alerts on both SeatGeek and StubHub, but thus far that hasn’t worked very well for me recently.
+You can set alerts on StubHub, but thus far that hasn’t worked very well for me recently.
 Couldn’t hurt though.

 5) Be extra wary of scalpers and Craigslist.

 I’ve written before about buying tickets on Craigslist and the potential for fraud, and how it’s generally not worth worrying about being scammed.
 It’s the same with scalpers.
 There are some things to know dealing with both, but the large majority of the time they are legit.